timlinux/nix-config/WHITEPAPER.md

 ## Branded Experience

-I want to creating a branded experience for our staff.
+We want to create a branded experience for our staff.
 Since we are all remote workers, our computer is essentially our office.
 When staff work in a desktop environment which has Kartoza branding, they are going to remember that they're 'work mode' rather than leisure time mode.

 Standardizing the desktop environment with Kartoza branding not only reinforces the professional context but also ensures consistency and a polished appearance in external communications - like client presentations or shared documentation.
 This can enhance your our professional image and ensure that employees are always presenting a unified front.